meabert/Proxmox-Bulk-Deploy/README.md

 - [x] Functional two-step script
 - [x] Hardware agnostic
-- [ ] Add visual metrics - in addition to logging
+- [x] Add visual metrics - in addition to logging
-- [ ] Add ZFS - other options (scripts are pre-configured with LVM-Thin)
+- [x] Add ZFS - other options (scripts are pre-configured with LVM-Thin)
 - [ ] Options to autoinstall various configurations of K3S
 - [ ] Create fork for Talos flavors
-- [ ] Addititional OS choices (Debian, Rocky, Arch, Alpine)
+- [x] Addititional OS choices (VIA --image flag)
+- [ ] Add automated image download to eliminate file management
 - [ ] Automated killswitch script (shut everything down in one press)
 - [ ] Realign and map environment for VM's as they're created / destroyed
 - [ ] Automate some SDN tasks - Simplistic Infrastructure as Code